geotools/geotools/docs/user/library/coverage/netCDF.rst

 (FMRC) either through the NCML or Feature Collection syntax.
 It supports an unlimited amount of custom dimensions, including runtime.

-Further documentation is available in `the GeoServer project <https://docs.geoserver.org/latest/en/user/extensions/netcdf/netcdf.html#notes-on-supported-netcdfs>`_
+Further documentation is available in :geoserver:`the GeoServer project <extensions/netcdf/netcdf.html#notes-on-supported-netcdfs>`.